Decomposition of galactic X-ray emission with Phox: Contributions from hot gas and XRBs: Validation of the modeling

 \subsection{XLFs}

 For the XLF reconstruction we chose a lower luminosity limit of $L_{\mathrm{min}} = 10^{35}\,\ulum$, since all XLFs are expected to have a turn-over at luminosities $\lesssim 10^{35}\,\ulum$.
-This is due to neutron star XRBs generally experiencing lower Eddington accretion rates than their BH counterparts, as well as a strong magnetic field influencing the accretion flow \citep{Shty+2005a, Shty+2005b}.
-In addition, the integrated luminosity from the XLF will be dominated by the high luminosity end such that lower value choices of $L_{\mathrm{min}}$ won't change the integrated luminosity significantly.
-In figure \ref{fig:xlf} we compare the integrated XLFs (colored), reconstructed from the approach outlined in section \ref{ssec:XRB_model}, with their original model (black).
+This is due to neutron star XRBs generally experiencing lower Eddington accretion rates than their black hole counterparts, as well as a strong magnetic field influencing the accretion flow \citep{Shty+2005a, Shty+2005b}.
+In addition, the integrated luminosity from the XLF will be dominated by the high luminosity end, so lower value choices of $L_{\mathrm{min}}$ will not change the integrated luminosity significantly.
+In Fig. \ref{fig:xlf} we compare the integrated XLFs (colored), reconstructed from the approach outlined in Sect. \ref{ssec:XRB_model}, with their original model (black).
 Corresponding XLFs are indicated with the same linestyle.
-In detail, each coloured line is derived from the total photon box produced for each SSP in the simulation.
-The apparent turn-over of the reconstructed lines is unrelated to any physical effects associated with NS XRBs but can be explained by the following reasons: 1. low luminosity XRBs are unlikely to produce observable photons given the distance of the simulation box (low flux); 2. in cases where the XRB population size is greater than one per SSP, low luminosity XRBs are removed from the XLF through the summation process of eq. \eqref{eq:Lssp}.
-The corresponding luminosity for a XRB emitting a single photon in our setup, assuming an absorbed power law spectrum, is marked by the vertical grey band at $L_X \sim 10^{37}\,\ulum$ which roughly coincides with the turnover given the energy range of $0.5 - 8$ keV.
-The solid vertical grey line is the luminosity of a photon with mean energy $\sim 3\,\mathrm{keV}$ according to eq. \eqref{eq:xrb_spec}.
+Luminosities of individual XRBs were calculated from the simulated photon lists associated with the SSP element hosting the XRB.
+In detail, each colored line is derived from the total photon box produced for each SSP in the simulation.
+The apparent turn-over of the reconstructed lines is unrelated to any physical effects associated with neutron star XRBs but can be explained by the following: (1.) low luminosity XRBs are unlikely to produce observable photons given the distance of the simulation box (low flux); and (2.) in cases where the XRB population size is greater than one per SSP, low luminosity XRBs are removed from the XLF through the summation process of Eq. \eqref{eq:Lssp}.
+The corresponding luminosity for a XRB emitting a single photon in our setup, assuming an absorbed PL spectrum, is marked by the vertical gray band at $L_X \sim 10^{37}\,\ulum$, which roughly coincides with the turnover given the energy range of $0.5 - 8$ keV.
+The solid vertical gray line is the luminosity of a photon with mean energy $\sim 3\,\mathrm{keV}$ according to Eq. \eqref{eq:xrb_spec}.
 Thus, SSPs with $ L_{\mathrm{SSP}} < 10^{37.4}\,\ulum$ will produce at most one single photon given the discrete photon sampling in \phox{}.
-Note, that our setup is not dependent on background flux calibration, since our goal in Unit 1 of \phox{} is to create an ideal photon list.
-We find excellent agreement between the reconstructed XLFs (colored lines) and their original model (\textit{black}, same linestyle) above the single photon luminosity limit.
-The average reconstructed XLF for the L21 model (\textit{orange}) is consistent with solar values for $12+\log[\mathrm{O/H}]$ which is almost indistinguishable from the \cite{Mineo+2012a} XLF.
-The \textit{dotted} and \textit{dash-dot-dotted} lines indicate the L21 model at $12+\log[\mathrm{O/H}]=9.2$ and 7.2 respectively which are not a good description of the average HZB XLF.
+We note that our setup is not dependent on background flux calibration, since our goal in Unit 1 of \phox{} is to create an ideal photon list.
+We find excellent agreement between the reconstructed XLFs (colored lines) and their original model (\textit{black}, same line style) above the single photon luminosity limit.
+The average reconstructed XLF for the L21 model (\textit{orange}) is consistent with solar values for $12+\log[\mathrm{O/H}]$, which is almost indistinguishable from the \cite{Mineo+2012a} XLF.
+Also shown is the L21 model at $12+\log[\mathrm{O/H}]=9.2$ and 7.2, which are not good descriptions of the average HZB XLF.